A lot of my writing, these days, seems to be related to video games. It’s what gets the clicks and the coins on this site so . . .

 Right down the street from the Church of Ascension, and it’s a slight upgrade despite it being in the same part of the map.
-Offers the same amount of Facility space but also gives you a Basic Workshop by default, however it (like all built-in Facilities) cannot be upgraded.
+Offers the same amount of Facility space but also has a Basic Workshop by default.
+However, it (like all built-in Facilities) cannot be upgraded.
 It does offer two extra Outposts.

 McReady Farmhouse (picture 4)

 - Facility Spaces: 1 Indoor, 2 Outdoor, Watch Tower has to be built

 Uses the same interior as the Kirkman Residence but comes with a couple of adorable bear statues, one extra Parking Space, a built-in Bunkhouse and Storage rather than a Workshop.
 You can’t really set up a defensive bubble of Outposts because it’s way out in the middle of the map’s farmlands.
 This also causes you to trek further to gather anything.
 Although there is lots of Food in the surrounding Fields and Orchards.